 What is Escapees RV Club?

-Their focus has always been on building a community on the road, and keeping that community connected.
+The club’s focus has always been on building a community on the road, and keeping that community connected.

 When we first started researching RV clubs, we got the impression that they were mostly for retired RVers.
 But, nothing could be further from the truth.
-We’ve met members of all ages and backgrounds, and there’s even a branch specifically for working-age RVers called Xscapers.
+We’ve met Escapees members of all ages and backgrounds, and there’s even a branch specifically for working-age RVers called Xscapers.

 Escapees membership opens up access to social gatherings all over the country, the Escapees mail forwarding service, and many other benefits.